bninni/schemy/README.md

 Schemy.is()          //false
 Schemy.is(undefined) //false

-//will return false if the second argument is not a constructor (or null/undefined) Schemy.is(0,0)       //false
+//will return false if the second argument is not a type Schemy.is(0,0)       //false
 Schemy.is('hi','hi') //false
 ```